 Welcome to the Tokyo with Kids Guide, your go-to list of the best things to do in Tokyo with kids, from toddlers to teens!
 From glowing art rooms and rooftop views to dinosaurs, dragons, and dream-job play zones, Tokyo is filled with fun things to do with children.
-This guide highlights top Tokyo attractions for kids, hands-on family activities, and the most exciting sightseeing for families, designed to inspire unforgettable adventures for every age.

-As you plan your trip to Tokyo with kids, this guide is a great place to start!
-For comprehensive information on where to stay, how to get around, and what to eat with kids, begin with our Tokyo Family Travel Guide.
-You can then visit the Tokyo with Kids Hub to find all our guides, adventure stories, and age-specific tips conveniently in one easy place.
+Once you’re ready to plan, begin with our Tokyo Family Travel Guide for the essentials on where to stay, how to get around, and what to eat.
+Then visit the Tokyo with Kids Hub to explore all our Tokyo guides, attractions, and age-specific tips in one place.

 Luca & Nico’s Tip: Here’s a secret… There’s a bonus at the end of this guide that almost everyone misses, don’t let your family be one of them!

-Best Things to Do in Tokyo with Kids by Age Group
+Best Things to Do in Tokyo with Kids

 Wondering which Tokyo attractions are the best fit for your family?
 Here’s a quick breakdown of our top picks by age to help you plan an unforgettable family adventure in Tokyo.
 Families planning to explore several attractions should check out The Tokyo Pass for quick entry to 2–4 popular spots, or the Klook Greater Tokyo Pass for access to even more locations like teamLab, Tokyo Tower, and LEGOLAND, all at a discounted price.
 And if you’re not sure which train pass to use while getting around, our guide comparing the Tokyo Subway Ticket vs JR Tokyo Wide Pass can help you choose the best option for your itinerary.

-- Toddlers & Preschoolers (Ages 2–4) – Ueno Zoo & National Museum of Nature and Science, Shinjuku Gyoen National Garden, Senso-ji Temple & Nakamise Street
+Ueno Zoo & National Museum of Nature and Science, Shinjuku Gyoen National Garden, Senso-ji Temple & Nakamise Street |

-- Young Kids (Ages 5–8) – KidZania Tokyo, teamLab Planets, Ghibli Museum, Tokyo Skytree & Sumida Aquarium
+KidZania Tokyo, teamLab Planets, Ghibli Museum, Tokyo Skytree & Sumida Aquarium |

-- Tweens/Teens (Ages 9+) – Miraikan (National Museum of Emerging Science), Odaiba Play Zone (Gundam, Joypolis, LEGOLAND), Tokyo Disneyland & DisneySea
+Miraikan (National Museum of Emerging Science), Odaiba Play Zone (Gundam, Joypolis, LEGOLAND), Tokyo Disneyland & DisneySea |

-- All Ages – Ueno Zoo & National Museum of Nature and Science, Shinjuku Gyoen National Garden, Tokyo Disneyland & DisneySea
+Ueno Zoo & National Museum of Nature and Science, Shinjuku Gyoen National Garden, Tokyo Disneyland & DisneySea |

 1. Tokyo Disneyland & Tokyo DisneySea

 - Why It’s Awesome: A dream destination for families, offering thrilling rides, magical parades, and themed attractions.
+See our Tokyo Disneyland with Kids and Tokyo DisneySea with Kids guides to help you plan the perfect visit for your family.

 - Age Recommendations: All ages